astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

-*   **Export a FITS WCS**: Use :meth:`~specreduce.wavesol1d.WavelengthSolution1D.wcs` to get a standard `~astropy.wcs.WCS` object that approximates the polynomial solution with the FITS WCS Paper III grating dispersion function.
+*   **Export a FITS WCS**: Use :meth:`~specreduce.wavesol1d.WavelengthSolution1D.wcs` to get a standard `~astropy.wcs.WCS` object that approximates the polynomial solution with the FITS WCS Paper III grism dispersion function.
 The returned WCS is a numerical fit to the polynomial solution and can be serialized into a FITS header readable by any FITS-compliant software, or attached to a :class:`~specutils.Spectrum` object.
 A warning is emitted if the fit deviates from the polynomial solution by more than ``max_residual``